codgician/merging-chunks/README.md

 ## Other possible improvements

-- If values **do not** satisfy uniform distribution, we could use **binary search** algorithm to determine the bounds of each partition (to make them close in length).
-This costs O(logn) more times of I/O read for each value.
+- If values **do not** satisfy uniform distribution, we could use **binary search** algorithm to determine the bounds of each *partition* (making them close in length so that they could be loaded into RAM).
+This costs O(logn) more times of I/O for each value.

 ## Testing & Performance Analysis